htmfilho/htmfilho.github.io/_posts/2018/2018-10-21-marathon-toronto.md

 <!-- more -->

+We are now living in Toronto, the forth larger city in North America, but it feels like a relatively small city because of the friendly neightbohood.

 # The Mental Workout

-During the second half I imagined running the first half, as a reference .
+During the second half I imagined running the first half as a reference, like mentally visualizing where I was in the first half based on the kilometers of the second half.
+Thinking about an imediate successful achievement was a very good distraction.
+It felt like a mindful experience because I could forget about the pain in my legs.

 My training was concentrated at 5:30am 3 times a week in several weather conditions.